InfiniBrains/Awesome-GameDev-Resources/blog/posts/NotesOnSubmissions/NotesOnSubmissions.md

 - On writting, coding assignments or interactive assignments, you can ask AI questions about concepts, ideas, sintaxes etc;
 - You can ask AI assistants what is wrong with your code, but you cannot use the answer 1 to 1 copy to your final submission, you have to modify it;
 - If your submission contains part of AI assisted tool, you have to cite it.
-Ex.: "I prompted ____ in ChatGPT and the answer was ____.", and an a professor, I will deduct points from your submission with fairness instead of giving you zero points;
+Ex.: "I prompted ____ in ChatGPT and the answer was ____.", and as a professor, I will deduct points from your submission with fairness instead of giving you zero points;

 ### What is not acceptable